balena-io/balena-cli/doc/cli.markdown

 To continuously stream output, and see new logs in real time, use the `--tail` option.

-Note that for now you need to provide the whole UUID for this command to work correctly, and the tool won't notice if you're using an invalid UUID.
+Note that for now you need to provide the whole UUID for this command to work correctly.

 This is due to some technical limitations that we plan to address soon.